 Criminal Justice students may have interests in: Alpha Lambda Delta (First-year honor society), Alpha Phi Sigma (Criminal Justice Honor Society), and Criminal Justice Association.
 Many of our students also participate in varsity and intramural sports, special interest groups, and student government.

 Our faculty is unique among Criminal Justice programs as a result of the combination of professional experience and academic proficiency.
 All of our faculty members have earned a terminal degree (Ph.D. or J.D.).
 Many have published in respected academic journals and authored books in this field.
-They range from a police supervisor with a law degree, who is the former director at the Western Massachusetts Municipal Police Training Academy; to a retired Massachusetts State Police investigator; to a gang specialist; to an expert in urban crime and gentrification.
+They range from a police supervisor with a law degree, who is the former director at the Western Massachusetts Municipal Police Training Academy; to a retired Massachusetts State Police investigator; to a former prosecutor; to a gang specialist; to an expert in victimology.
 All of our adjunct faculty members are accomplished practitioners in their respective professions.

 Unique Learning Opportunities